gabibdods/GitPush/README.md

 ### Description

-- GitStart is a lightweight batch script developed using Notepad++ that streamlines common Git operations for multiple repositories.
+- GitStart is a lightweight batch script developed using Notepad++ that streamlines common Git operations for multiple repositories
-- It presents an interactive menu to select a project, automatically stages changes, checks status, commits with a custom message, and pushes to both GitHub and GitLab (if configured).
+- It presents an interactive menu to select a project, automatically stages changes, checks status, commits with a custom message, and pushes to both GitHub and GitLab (if configured)
-- Designed for use with the Windows Command Prompt and tested on local environments.
+- Designed for use with the Windows Command Prompt and tested on local environments

 ---

 ## NOTICE

-- Please read through this `README.md` to better understand the project's source code and setup instructions.
+- Please read through this `README.md` to better understand the project's source code and setup instructions
-- Also, make sure to review the contents of the `License/` directory.
+- Also, make sure to review the contents of the `License/` directory
 - Your attention to these details is appreciated — enjoy exploring the project!

 ---

 ## Problem Statement

-- Performing repetitive Git operations across multiple repositories manually can be time-consuming and error-prone, especially when switching between remote origins such as GitHub and GitLab.
+- Performing repetitive Git operations across multiple repositories manually can be time-consuming and error-prone, especially when switching between remote origins such as GitHub and GitLab
-- Developers often forget to verify working tree cleanliness before committing or to include a message, leading to incomplete pushes.
+- Developers often forget to verify working tree cleanliness before committing or to include a message, leading to incomplete pushes

 ---